geekygeeky/GeekyGeeky/README.md

 **Welcome to my corner of the web!**
 <br /><br />
-I help product owners *scale monolithic applications* to handle thousands of users, reducing **costs** and improving response times.
+I help product owners *scale applications* to handle thousands of users, reducing **costs** and improving response times.

 ---